swiftbird07/IRIS-SOAR/docs/source/features.rst

 IRIS-SOAR is currently still in early development.
 The following features are planned for the final release:

-- Get detections from various sources (called 'integrations') and forward them to Znuny/OTRS
+- Get alerts from various sources (called 'integrations') and forward them to Znuny/OTRS

 - Provide context for iris-cases by getting information from various